-If your children are younger than five, they’ll pick up the local language quite quickly just by playing outside with the neighbor kids.
-If they’re much older, say teenagers, you’ll want to question if this will be an issue.
+If your children are younger than five, they’ll probably pick up the local language quite quickly just by playing outside with the neighbor kids.
+If they’re much older, say, teenagers, you’ll want to question if this will be an issue.
 Ask them about their interest in learning the language and decide if language lessons are a necessary component to your travels.
 This will be a primary issue especially if you plan to enroll them in a public institution where only the local language is spoken.

-5. Living Arrangements
+4. Living Arrangements

 In countries where housing is provided by the institution, they’ll likely work with you to accommodate a larger than normal space for your family.
-Make sure you prepare them in advance so you don’t wind up a three person family in a small one-bedroom apartment like Joslynn of Joslynn in China did when she moved with her 13-year-old son and then adopted two Chinese daughters.If the school doesn’t provide accommodation, you’ll want to do lots of research on the local arrangements nearby, and public transportation within the city.
+Nevertheless, it's important to prepare your family -- especially children -- to understand how they may not have as much space to themselves as they have previously had.If the school doesn’t provide accommodation, you’ll want to do lots of research on the local arrangements nearby, and public transportation within the city.

-6. Leisure activities
+5. Leisure activities

 It’s important to consider how your children will spend their free time in a culture vastly different from their own.
-Do they want to take up Tai kwon do lessons, learn to play the guitar, focus on learning the language?
+Do they want to take up Tai Kwon Do lessons, learn to play the guitar, focus on learning the language?
 Will they put up a fight if they're unable to keep up with their favorite sports and hobbies abroad?

 It will likely take time for them to make friends and settle in, and you don’t want boredom to interfere with the experience in a negative light.
 Speak with them about how they want to fill their downtime, and urge them to do their own research on things to do in the country.
 Encourage them to look at this as an opportunity to grow in unexpected ways, and potentially have an incredible, life-changing experience.